-An employee may wish to make a recording of a work meeting, such as a disciplinary or grievance hearing or a meeting with his or her line manager, for a number of reasons.
+The use of Zoom, Teams and cloud recording solutions has brought a shift in expectations when it comes to the recording of meetings.
+An employee or employer may wish to make a recording of a work meeting, such as a disciplinary or grievance hearing or a meeting with their line manager, for a number of reasons, but is it ok to record a meeting?

-If the employer’s policy is that recordings are not permitted, the person chairing the meeting should remind the employee of this at the beginning of the meeting.
+If the employer’s policy is that recordings are not permitted, the employee should be reminded of this at the beginning of the meeting.
 The chairperson should also make it clear that recording the meeting in breach of the policy would be grounds for disciplinary action.
-However, they do have a right to a copy of the notes taken at a formal meeting.
+However, they do have a right to a copy of the notes taken at a formal work meeting such as a disciplinary hearing.

 “MAD HR, have indeed 'made a huge difference' and contribution to us.”